Disaster Manual: Section 2 - FEMA Assistance

 NOTE TO VOLUNTEERS: PLEASE ALSO REFER TO ANSWERS TO QUESTIONS 22 AND 27 BELOW BEFORE RESPONDING TO THIS QUESTION.

-Please remember that, when you mail or fax documents to FEMA, it is very important to include your name, your Social Security number, the disaster number, and your registration ID number on all paperwork.
-This will speed handling and assure that the documents are placed in the correct file.
-The numbers can be found on the cover page that is included with all FEMA correspondence in the upper left hand corner of any letter FEMA sends you.
+- Include your name, your Social Security number, the disaster number, and your registration ID number on all paperwork to speed handling and assure that the documents are placed in the correct file.
+(You may locate the numbers on the cover page that is included with all FEMA correspondence or in the upper left hand corner of any letter FEMA sends you.)

 You may appeal most decisions within sixty days of the decision letter.
 When you appeal a decision, you are asking FEMA to review your case again.
-Appeals may relate to your eligibility, the amount or type of help you received, late applications or requests to return money.
+Appeals may relate to your eligibility, the amount or type of help you received, late applications, or requests to return money.
 You will not automatically get another inspection just because you appeal.
-FEMA has up to 90 days to issue a decision on the appeal.
+FEMA has up to ninety days to issue a decision on the appeal.
+If you want more specific legal advice or services, you may contact the SBOT Disaster Hotline at 1-800-504-7030.

-If you have access to the internet, you may want to consider checking the status of your case online.
+If you have access to the Internet, you may want to consider checking the status of your case online.
 You can also check the status of your case by creating an account to track your progress at DisasterAssistance.gov.
-Another option is to visit a Disaster Recovery Center in your area if there is one.
+(Caution – when you use the online account, you may choose whether to receive notices by mail or electronically.
+If you choose the latter, make sure to consistently monitor the account so as not to miss important notices which trigger appeal deadlines.)
+Another option is to visit a Disaster Recovery Center in your area, if there is one.

 Most disaster aid programs are intended to meet only essential needs and are not intended to cover all your losses.
-Also, some people qualify for assistance from more than one program, and may receive additional help from another agency.
+Also, some people qualify for assistance from more than one program and may receive additional help from another agency.
 For example, the Small Business Administration is a very important source of funding for repair and replacement of real and personal property.
 If you received a loan application packet from the SBA, please complete and return the application as soon as possible.
 No work can begin on the loan until you submit your application.
 If you do not agree with FEMA’s decision, you may appeal the decision.
 To file an appeal, follow the appeals process that is explained in your letter from FEMA.
+If you want more specific legal advice or services with an appeal, you may contact the SBOT Disaster Hotline at 1-800-504-7030.

 FEMA reviews each applicant’s case individually and applies the same eligibility criteria.
 If you were determined to be ineligible because of insufficient damages and you feel this finding is incorrect, you have a right to file an appeal.